xinyiwang23/5293irisrecognition/README.md

       - Take parameter: image, degree
       - Return:
       - This function takes normalized image and rotate the rectangle image to specified degree.
+It will be called in the function5.2 processImageWithRotation() below.

 ### 3.Image Enhancement